- SAP has a very deliberate way of confusing people about S/4HANA (cloud or on-premises) they are speaking of.

 Reuters goes on to say something strange about the interplay between cloud and margins.

 “Achieving scale as a platform company is vital for SAP to expand its margins while weaning itself off the juicy up-front license fees earned on its traditional enterprise planning software used to run finance departments and supply chains.”

 Cloud will not allow SAP to expand its margins.
 Cloud will shrink SAP’s margins.
-This is because the cloud reduces the account control a vendor maintains over the account, and SAP’s margins are based on their control over media/consulting/information providing entities and its lock-in.
-A big part of SAP’s overall margins are found in its support.
-Normally a cloud subscription is supposed to include support, in fact, I don’t recall running into the opposite of this.
+This is because the cloud reduces the account control a vendor maintains over the account.
+SAP’s margins are based on its control over media/consulting/information providing entities and its lock-in.
+A big part of SAP’s overall margins is found in its support.
+Usually, a cloud subscription is supposed to include support; in fact, I don’t recall running into the opposite of this.

-However, SAP is set to challenge this with their “cloud forward thinking” as they are charging support for cloud offerings.
+However, SAP is set to challenge this with their “cloud forward thinking” as they charge support for cloud offerings.

 This support model for the cloud is currently being formulated, but notice the following quotation from SAP’s support website.